npchat/npchat-web/readme.md

 - authenticated WebSocket connections
 - Web-Push subscriptions

-No keys are ever stored on the host.
+No Client keys are ever stored on the host.

 ### 2.1 Request WebSocket upgrade
 ```JS